proxmox/proxmox-backup/docs/backup-client.rst

 all files in the archive matching the patterns to ``/target/path`` on the local host.
 This will scan the whole archive.

-With ``restore /target/path`` you can restore the sub-archive given by the current working directory to the local target path ``/target/path`` on your host.
-By additionally passing a glob pattern with ``--pattern <glob>``, the restore is further limited to files matching the pattern.
-For example:
+The ``restore`` command can be used to restore all the files contained within the backup archive.
+This is most helpful when paired with the ``--pattern
+<glob>`` option, as it allows you to restore all files matching a specific
+pattern.
+For example, if you wanted to restore configuration files located in ``/etc``, you could do the following:

 .. code-block:: console

-  pxar:/ > cd /etc/
-  pxar:/etc/ > restore /target/ --pattern **/*.conf
+  pxar:/ > restore target/ --pattern etc/**/*.conf
   ...

 The above will scan trough all the directories below ``/etc`` and restore all